Near Blairsville in Union County, Georgia — The American South (South Atlantic)

 Location.
 34° 56.431′ N, 84° 6.744′ W. Marker is near Blairsville, Georgia, in Union County.
-Marker is on Nottely Dam Road (Georgia Route 325) 0 miles north of Sunset Trail, on the right when traveling north.
-Touch for map.
+Marker is on Nottely Dam Road (Georgia Touch for map.
 Marker is at or near this postal address: 4394 Nottely Dam Road, Blairsville GA 30512, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-North Carolina / Georgia (was Georgia / North Carolina (approx. 5 miles away in North Carolina); Union County (approx. 9.8 miles away); Site of Fort Butler (approx. 10.6 miles away in North Carolina); Fort Butler (approx. 10.8 miles away in North Carolina); Trail of Tears (approx. 10.9 miles away in North Carolina); Murphy North Carolina Rail (approx. 10.9 miles away in North Carolina); Nuya Saligugi (approx. 11.1 miles away in North Carolina).
+North Carolina / Georgia (approx. 5 miles away in North Carolina); Union County (approx. 9.8 miles away); Site of Fort Butler (approx. 10.6 miles away in North Carolina); Fort Butler (approx. 10.8 miles away in North Carolina); Trail of Tears (approx. 10.9 miles away in North Carolina); Murphy North Carolina Rail (approx. 10.9 miles away in North Carolina); Nuya Saligugi (approx. 11.1 miles away in North Carolina); Water Powered 500 Pound Hammer (approx. 11.1 miles away in North Carolina).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 14, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,119 times since then and 45 times this year.
+This page was last revised on February 1, 2020.
+It was originally submitted on July 14, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,173 times since then and 11 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on July 14, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.